ColeFlenniken/Technical-Interview-Preparation/README.md

 # Technical-Interview-Preparation
 A  library containing all common topics necessary to ace your SWE interviews with a focus on learning through doing.
 Currently in development so many topics are not present yet.

+This repository has the goal of being the #1 free aid in preparing students and new grads for technical interviews.
+The repository is organized by topic.
+Within each topic is a document devoted to an easy to understand overview of said topic.
+In addition, more specific concepts and algorithms will be housed in their own documents.
+In addition, a folder labeled "Problems" will also be housed in the main topic folder.
+This folder will have folders that correspond to the name of each document in the parent folder.
+Inside these folders are the unique problems and solutions.
+This allows practice by broad topic or by specific algorithm.